-While ground‐based facilities have pushed the limits of angular resolution, none can approach the microarcsecond regime required to resolve an Earth‐analog at 10 pc.
-Techniques that “freeze” or subdivide a single aperture—sparse aperture masking (SAM), speckle imaging, and long-baseline optical interferometry (LBOI)—fall short by factors of $10^3$–$10^6$ in either resolution or sensitivity for a target of $m_V\approx27.77$, see (\ref{eq:eEarth-V-mag}).
+While ground-based facilities have pushed the limits of angular resolution, none can approach the microarcsecond regime required to resolve an Earth-analog at 10 pc.
+Techniques that “freeze” or subdivide a single aperture---sparse aperture masking (SAM), speckle imaging, and long-baseline optical interferometry (LBOI)---fall short by factors of $10^3$–$10^6$ in either resolution or sensitivity for a target of $m_V\approx27.77$, see (\ref{eq:eEarth-V-mag}).

-\paragraph{Principles and Resolution Limits.} Sparse aperture masking transforms a monolithic telescope into a miniature interferometer by placing a nonredundant pupil mask, effectively sampling baselines up to the telescope diameter $D$.
+\paragraph{Principles and Resolution Limits:} Sparse aperture masking transforms a monolithic telescope into a miniature interferometer by placing a nonredundant pupil mask, effectively sampling baselines up to the telescope diameter $D$.
 On an 8–10 m class instrument (Keck, VLT) at $\lambda\approx2\,\mu$m, the ideal Rayleigh limit is

-and real‐world image reconstructions reach $\sim50\,$mas \cite{Haniff1987,Tuthill2000}.
+and real-world image reconstructions reach $\sim50\,$mas \cite{Haniff1987,Tuthill2000}.
 Despite the elegant simplicity of SAM, this angular scale remains some four orders of magnitude too coarse.

-Speckle imaging captures very short exposures ($\tau_0\sim10\,$ms) to “freeze” atmospheric distortions before reconstructing the high‐frequency Fourier components.
+Speckle imaging captures very short exposures ($\tau_0\sim10\,$ms) to “freeze” atmospheric distortions before reconstructing the high-frequency Fourier components.
 However, its ultimate resolution is bounded by the Fried parameter, $r_0(\lambda=0.5\,\mu\mathrm{m})\approx10$–20 cm, yielding

-Even with AO correction in the near‐IR, speckle methods remain orders of magnitude too coarse for $\mu$as imaging.
+Even with AO correction in the near-IR, speckle methods remain orders of magnitude too coarse for $\mu$as imaging.

-Long‐baseline optical interferometry (e.g.\ CHARA, VLTI) pushes the envelope by combining light from separate telescopes spread over $B\sim300\,$m.
+Long-baseline optical interferometry (e.g.\ CHARA, VLTI) pushes the envelope by combining light from separate telescopes spread over $B\sim300\,$m.
 At $\lambda=1\,\mu$m this achieves

 but this still misses the $\mu$as goal by more than three orders of magnitude \cite{Monnier2003}.